What language is used in Kipina?

 Research clearly supports that learning begins at birth.
 Significant brain development occurs in the first three years, marked by rapid transformation in physical, cognitive, social and emotional development especially during the first three years of life

 How is the program like Finland’s?

 Kipina is inspired by the philosophical and foundational elements that have brought success to the Finnish school system.
-We share their deep belief that children need early childhood education, that all teachers working with children must have education degrees or backgrounds that demonstrate their ability to teach, and an integrated learning experience that focusses on the whole child.
+We share their deep belief that children need early childhood education, that all teachers working with children must have education degrees or backgrounds that demonstrate their ability to teach, and an integrated learning experience that focuses on the whole child.
 Finland’s program is based on extensive research similar to Kipina’s.
 The intention behind Kipina’s program was similar to Finland’s as well in wanting to contribute to the knowledge and innovation economy by creating lifelong learners.
-Kipina’s program is more extensive than Finland’s based on what current research expresses as fundamental in learning today such as competency based learning, integration of character education, infusion of technology, etc.
+Kipina’s program is more extensive than Finland’s based on what current research expresses as fundamental in learning today such as competency-based learning, integration of character education, infusion of technology, etc.